 Check out our great selection of apartments and flats for sale in and around Javea.

-Are you looking for an apartment on the ground floor, a penthouse, with a garden, with a terrace, with storage, or with a garage?
+Are you looking for a Javea apartment on the ground floor, a penthouse, with a garden, a terrace, storage, or a garage?
 All options are available from our property listings.

 Looking to buy and rent out as an investment?
 No problem, we have clients waiting and can help you earn money from your investment from day one.